dawsbot/typewriter/readme.md

 <br/>

 🔧 *There is minor manual work after running TypeWriter.
-If see any room for improvement, please create an issue or contribute!*
+If you see any room for improvement, please create an issue or contribute!*

 <br/>